Accidental occupant insurance: what exactly does it entail?

 Accidental occupant insurance is an additional insurance you can take out with a car insurance policy.
 With accident passenger insurance, not only are you yourself, but any passengers are also insured.
 Suppose you are traveling with a passenger and suffer a serious accident.
 If one of you becomes permanently disabled or perhaps even dies, accident passenger insurance pays a fixed amount to the injured party or next of kin.
 You agree on the amount of this sum when you take out the insurance.

-What does accident passenger insurance cover?
+What does accident occupant insurance cover?

 Is the benefit independent of fault?

-Explanation of Occupant Accident Insurance (OI)
+Explanation of Occupant Accident Insurance (OI).

 Suppose you are involved in an accident as the driver of a car.